 Our lunchtime is an important priority within our Personal, Health, Social, Education and Citizenship learning.
 Staff sit alongside pupils to support the development of table manners, mechanical and social skills.
 Our meals are cooked on the premises and special diets are catered for as necessary.
-Pupils who bring a packed lunch sit alongside staff in their class groups.
-Lunch-time jobs of responsibility such as setting tables, clearing away, wiping tables and sweeping the floor provides valuable work placement experiences which also supports the development of independence, confidence and self-esteem both for our younger and older pupils.
+Pupils who bring a packed lunch sit alongside staff too within our main hall.
+Lunch-time jobs of responsibility such as setting tables, clearing away, wiping tables and sweeping the hall floor provides valuable work placement experiences which also supports the development of independence, confidence and self-esteem both for our younger and older pupils.

-School Milk
+School Milk / Drinks